microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/tokenlifetimepolicy-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of tokenlifetimepolicy object.
+Retrieve the properties and relationships of a [tokenLifetimePolicy](../resources/tokenlifetimepolicy.md) object.

 ## Permissions